- Why do I feel so overwhelmed?

 Cancer affects family and friends, as well as the person with cancer, whom all can experience grief in different ways throughout the cancer journey.
 It is important for those caring to talk about their feelings as well.
 See Caring for someone with cancer.

 Cancer support groups vary in their purpose, scope, activities and membership.
-The Cancer Council WA offers a range of support groups that aim to support you to cope following a cancer diagnosis.
+Call Cancer Council 13 11 20 for further information about support groups.

 Speaking to someone who has had a similar experience to you may be helpful.
 Cancer Connect is a peer support program that aims to link you with a trained volunteer who has experienced a similar cancer or has cared for someone with cancer.